strawberryfg/Senorita-HANDS19-Pose/README.md

 * Widely applicable multiple input representations.
 * Easy-to-get add-on: a 3D skeleton volumes renderer.
 * Effective and replaceable refinement network.
-* Neat framework, lucid organization.
+* Neat framework.
+Lucid organization.
 No gossamer.
+* Mediocre result.
+Hmmm.

 # Data
 Please go to the [official webpage](https://sites.google.com/view/hands2019/challenge) and fill the form to participate. **Please do not ask me for the data.
 I am not authorized to release the data, neither do I have permission to redistribute it.**